Israeli citizenship law: Status of Palestinian Arabs

 Palestinians who managed to return to their homes in Israel after the war did not satisfy the conditions for citizenship under the 1952 law.
 This class of residents continued living in Israel but held no citizenship or residence status.
 A 1960 Supreme Court ruling partially addressed this by allowing a looser interpretation of the residential requirements; individuals who had permission to temporarily leave Israel during or shortly after the conflict qualified for citizenship, despite their gap in residence.
 The Knesset amended the Citizenship Law in 1980 to fully resolve statelessness for this group of residents; all Arab residents who had been living in Israel before 1948 were granted citizenship regardless of their eligibility under the 1952 residence requirements, along with their children.

-Conversely, Palestinians who had fled to neighboring countries were not granted citizenship there and remained stateless except those who resettled in Jordan.
+Palestinians who had fled to neighboring countries were not granted citizenship there and remained stateless, except those who resettled in Jordan.
 After Israel took control of the West Bank following the 1967 Six-Day War, Jordan maintained its sovereignty claim over the area until 1988, when it renounced this claim and unilaterally severed all links to the region.
 Palestinians living in the West Bank lost Jordanian nationality while those residing in the rest of Jordan maintained that status.

 Following agreement on the Oslo Accords in the 1990s, Palestinians have been eligible for Palestinian Authority passports.
 However, the terms of these accords did not result in the creation of a definitive Palestinian state, nor has any legislation regulating Palestinian citizenship been enacted by the Palestinian Legislative Council.
 Palestinians may be considered stateless by other countries as their status is not tied to a sovereign state, although recognition of their statelessness varies by government.

 Annexed territories

 Israel captured East Jerusalem in 1967 during the Six-Day War, incorporating it into the municipal administration of West Jerusalem.
 Arab residents of East Jerusalem did not automatically become Israeli citizens but were given permanent resident status.
 Although they may apply for naturalization, few have done so due to the Hebrew language requirement and resistance to acknowledging Israeli control of Jerusalem.
-After passage of the 1980 Jerusalem Law, the Supreme Court has considered the territory as having been annexed by Israel.
+Since passage of the 1980 Jerusalem Law, the Supreme Court has treated the territory as annexed by Israel.
 About 19,000 residents, representing five percent of the East Jerusalem Palestinian population, held Israeli citizenship in 2022.

 Similarly, the Golan Heights was incorporated into Israel proper in 1981 and Druze residents were granted permanent resident status.
 Although eligible for naturalization as Israeli citizens, the Golan Druze have largely retained Syrian nationality.
 About 4,300 of the 21,000 Druze living in the area held Israeli citizenship in 2022.
 Prior to Syrian independence, this territory was part of the Mandate for Syria and the Lebanon assigned to France.
 The extension of Israeli law and effective annexation of both East Jerusalem and the Golan Heights are regarded by the United Nations Security Council and United Nations General Assembly as illegal acts of aggression.